 To many of us, concussions have long been thought of as nothing more than bonking your head, followed by someone (usually a parent or coach) telling you not to sleep (which is no longer recommended- by the way).

 Care of patients with chronic symptoms after concussion is fragmented and inconsistent across care providers, and regions.
 In part, this is a reflection of the lack of evidence-based treatments.
 The typical clinical post-concussion syndrome includes cognitive impairment, balance problems, sleep disturbance, dizziness, headaches, noise and light sensitivity, and emotional dysregulation.
 Interventions with some degree of evidence include meditation, psychological counselling, graded exercise, and pharmacotherapy.
 The variable nature of the symptoms often necessitates multiple approaches to treatments (e.g. medications for headache, physiotherapy for balance issues, psychotherapy for depression and cognitive rehabilitation for memory problems, etc.).
 Unfortunately, outside of private concussion clinics, access to most of these services is impractical and expensive.
-Thus creating a large accessibility gap for the treatment of concussion in within British Columbia, and possibly even nationally.
+Thus creating a large accessibility gap for the treatment of concussion within British Columbia, and possibly even nationally.

 In the face of this clear need, yoga stands out as a tremendous opportunity to fill this void safely, economically, and practically.
-Yoga, modified for concussion, combines many of the currently accepted therapeutics (meditation, gradual return to exercise, balance retraining, and sleep regulation) into a single effective, engaging, and accessible option that has the potential to improve symptoms, wellbeing, and reduce the economic burden on patients and the health care system.
+Yoga, modified for concussion, combines many of the currently accepted therapeutics (meditation, gradual return to exercise, balance retraining and sleep regulation) into a single effective, engaging and accessible option that has the potential to improve symptoms, wellbeing and reduce the economic burden on patients and the health care system.
 We designed this pilot study to evaluate the efficacy of this intervention for individuals with post-concussive symptoms.

 Participants were asked to engage in bi-weekly surveys assessing the severity of their symptoms, anxiety, and depression.
 Additionally, we collected saliva samples to measure cortisol levels.
 Cortisol is commonly referred to as the stress hormone, as it is an indicator of sympathetic nervous system activity.
-The sympathetic nervous system is responsible for our “fight or flight” response to a threat, and is often heightened in many disease states.
+The sympathetic nervous system is responsible for our “fight or flight” response to a threat and is often heightened in many disease states.

-The Mindful Brain Yoga intervention consisted of a gentle 60-minute beginner-level, trauma-informed hatha yoga class, three times a week for 8 weeks.
+The Mindful Brain Yoga intervention consisted of a gentle 60-minute beginner-level, trauma-informed hatha yoga class, three times a week for eight weeks.
 In addition to yoga postures, the intervention included weekly themes, breath-work, and meditation, and specific considerations were taken into account for the traumatic brain injury population.
-The intervention was developed by a certified Yoga Therapist experienced in working with individuals with MTBI, and the classes were taught by two certified Yoga Therapists with experience teaching in clinical mental health and hospital settings.
+The intervention was developed by a certified Yoga Therapist experienced in working with individuals with MTBI, and the classes were taught by two certified yoga therapists with experience teaching in clinical mental health and hospital settings.
 The teachers were educated in the symptoms and potential limitations of the population, as well as the rational for the specific practices outlined in the intervention.

 What we found: